-At present, the available system technology--hardware and software--is not able to offer to the market a Time-Sharing system of greater capability than the extensible variety.
-Furthermore, it is not foreseeable when more advanced conceptions of Time-Sharing systems will be generally available.
+At present, the available system technology - hardware and softwareis not able to offer to the market a Time Sharing system of greater capability than the extensible variety.
+Furthermore, it is not foresecable when more advanced conceptions of Time Sharing systems will be generally available.
 This is unfortunate because there are important directions in which the capabilities of computer systems need to be extended.
-These essential directions of evolution serve to define further classifications of Time-Sharing systems.
+These essential directions of evolution serve to define further classifications of Time Sharing systems.

-The fifth level is a term from Professor Licklider: These are characterized by the following property: Program modules written by various authors may be used in the construction of new programs without need of knowing the internal mechanism of the modules.
+For the fifth level I again use a term from Professor Licklider: coherent systems.
+These are characterized by the following property: Program modules written by various authors may be used in the construction of new programs without need of knowing the internal mechanism of the modules.
 The easiest way to create a new program is to assemble it from already existing pieces.
-The ability to combine arbitrary programs into larger units is called programming generality.
-The far-reaching implications of programming generality regarding the design of computer systems will be explained in more detail later in this paper.
-While no existing systems qualify perfectly as coherent systems, a number of programming languages and computer systems have achieved unusual degrees of programming An early example is the Genic system built on the Rice generality.
-University computer, in which it is possible for program modules to acquire and release storage as required in the course of a computation.
-Other examples are certain programming subsystems CTSS at M.I.T. for applications in civil implemented under engineering and industrial management.
+I like to call the ability to combine arbitrary programs into larger units orogramming generality.
+Later in this talk, I will explain in more detail the far-reaching implications of programming generality regarding the design of computer systems.
+While no existing systems qualify perfectly as coherent systems, a number of programming languages and computer systems have achieved unusual degrees of programming generality.
+An early example is the Genie system built on the Rice University Computer, in which it is possible for program modules to acquire and release storage as required in the course of a computation.
+Other examples are certain programming subsystems implemented under CTSS at M.I.T. for applications in civil engineering and industrial management.
 In these two cases, a specialized programming system was developed within which the coupling of program modules is relatively easy.
-Some programming languages have characteristics important to programming generality; these include the list processing language Lisp, and languages such as Landin's Iswim based on the Church lambda calculus.
+Some programming languages have characteristics important to programming generality: These include the list processing language Lisp, and languages such as Landin's Iswim based on the Church lambda calculus.

-When multi access computer systems are linked through communication channels, further qualitative levels of performance may be distinguished.
-An information network is an interconnected set of computer installations in which data bases created at any installation are-with the owner's permission-available for use at any point in the network.
+When multi-access computer systems are linked through communication channels, further qualitative levels of performance may be distinguished.

+An information network is an interconnected set of computer installations in which data bases created at any installation are (with the owner's permission) available for use at any point in the network.